dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 When the Blazor WebAssembly app is created for deployment without a backend ASP.NET Core app to serve its files, the app is called a *standalone* Blazor WebAssembly app.
 When the app is created for deployment with a backend app to serve its files, the app is called a *hosted* Blazor WebAssembly app.
 A hosted Blazor WebAssembly app typically interacts with the server over the network using web API calls or [SignalR](xref:signalr/introduction) (<xref:tutorials/signalr-blazor-webassembly>).

 To create a Blazor WebAssembly app in [Visual Studio](https://visualstudio.microsoft.com), use the **Blazor App** > **Blazor WebAssembly App** project template.
-After selecting the template, you have the option of configuring the app to use an ASP.NET Core backend by selecting the **ASP.NET Core hosted** check box.
+After selecting the template, you have the option of selecting the **ASP.NET Core hosted** check box to serve the Blazor WebAssembly app to clients from an ASP.NET Core app.
+The project template for a hosted Blazor WebAssembly solution includes a sample web API interaction between the server and client projects of the solution.

 To create a Blazor WebAssembly app from a command shell, execute the [`dotnet new` command](/dotnet/core/tools/dotnet-new) with the template name (`dotnet new blazorwasm`).
 To create a hosted app, add the hosted option (`-ho` or `--hosted`) to the command.
 To create a folder for the app, add the output option (`-o {FOLDER NAME}` or `--output {FOLDER NAME}`) to the command, where the placeholder `{FOLDER NAME}` is the name of the folder.